 : Product ofmean_log_p

-; highlights consistently strong features.sd_logFC
+and effect_consistency; highlights consistently strong features.sd_logFC

 : Standard deviation of log fold-change estimates; quantifies variability of effect sizes.iqr_logFC